 Wealth accumulation driving homelessness

-As Senator Rhiannon points out, the number that is left is an estimate of long-term speculative vacancies.
+As former Greens Senator Lee Rhiannon pointed out in 2017, the number that is left is an estimate of long-term speculative vacancies.
 “These aren’t properties in between buyers,” she told Sydney Criminal Lawyers.
 “They’re being deliberately left vacant to speculate on rising prices.”

 While there’s a gaping lack of affordable housing in Australia, along with talk of a housing shortage, there’s plenty of property speculation going on.
 Prosper Australia findings indicate that nationwide there are about 300,000 speculative vacancies, which accounts for 3% of all housing.

 According to Ms Rhiannon, it comes down to “a relatively small number of people with huge wealth,” who “need a place to park it.”
 She questioned why someone would “bother with tenants and real estate agents” when they can simply make money by letting their property “sit there.”

 The Greens spokesperson on housing pointed to policies that favour wealth accumulation as a major problem.
 “The capital gains tax discount of 50% makes it very attractive for high-income people to plough their money into property and take advantage” it, Ms Rhiannon continued.

 Short-term rentals take their toll

 Homelessness Australia has been conducting its own research into water usage data in some of the state’s postcodes.
 Anecdotal evidence suggests some properties are being reserved simply for short-term renting, such as Airbnb.